nbgallery/ipydeps/CONTRIBUTING.md

 #### **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/jupyter-gallery/ipydeps/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/nbgallery/ipydeps/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/jupyter-gallery/ipydeps/issues/new).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/nbgallery/ipydeps/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 #### **Did you write a patch that fixes a bug?**

+* Run tox to make sure current tests still pass.

 * Open a new GitHub pull request with the patch.